yt-dlp/yt-dlp/README.md

 # EMBEDDING YT-DLP

 yt-dlp makes the best effort to be a good command-line program, and thus should be callable from any programming language.

-If you encounter any problems parsing its output, feel free to [create a report](https://github.com/yt-dlp/yt-dlp/issues/new)
+Your program should avoid parsing the normal stdout since they may change in future versions.
+Instead they should use options such as `-J`, `--print`, `--progress-template`, `--exec` etc to create console output that you can reliably reproduce and parse.

 From a Python program, you can embed yt-dlp in a more powerful fashion, like this: